abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 one point only he and I were in the day room resting after the meal.
 He had yet to say anything to me the entire time since I had arrived.
-I was sitting on one side of the room and he was sitting on the other and he broke into conversation saying: “You’re a warrior.”
+I was sitting on one side of the room and he was sitting on the other and he broke into conversation, saying, “You’re a warrior.”

 I thought, *What?
 What does he mean?* so I said to him, “What?”